sainipradeep/AnAlgorithmADay2018/Day-2/README.md

 This problem has several solutions which I plan on exploring and adding to my current one.
 One solution is to solve in a pythonic way but returning the string by slicing backwards [::-1].
+In my solution, i have created an empty string and iterate through the string and concatenate to the empty string, backwards.